About the course

 - graduate statistical workshops

-- skills training courses eg in MATLAB and fMRIB methods
+- skills training courses e.g. in Computer Programming and fMRIB methods

 The Medical Science Division also offers a large number of courses on transferable skills such as teaching and communicating scientific findings which you are encouraged to attend as a part of your MSc by Research studies.